AndersDeath/diary2/000-current.md

 # 01 September - Tuesday - Gündoğan - 33 day of immigration

-I decided to count immigration days
+I decided to count immigration days a month ago.
+I think it's important to remember the time of the new life.
+I consider that my previouse life has been end.
+And not only my life, but many people from Russia, Belarus and Ukrain had to change everything.
+The couse is obviouse - the war.
+I will call it the war despite the fact that it's prohibited in Russia.
+I also remembered that yesterday Ksusha found chamelion on roof terrace.